JetBrains/Qodana/topics/inspection-profiles.md

 #### inspections
 {id="inspections-group"}

-<link-summary>This block configures inspection runs, paths and scopes, severities, and others.</link-summary>
+<link-summary>This block configures how inspections will be used, as well as paths and scopes, severities, and others.</link-summary>

 Using `inspections`, you can: